-A joint committee made of British and Swiss representatives will be responsible for the management, application and monitoring of the agreement, deciding whether to amend parts of it or making other recommendations where necessary.
+A joint committee made of British and Swiss representatives will be responsible for the management, application and monitoring of the agreement, deciding whether to change parts of it or making other recommendations where necessary.
 This agreement, however, does not provide for the creation of an independent authority to receive complaints from citizens and bring legal action in the UK, an option that will be available to citizens from the European Economic Area (EU countries plus Norway, Iceland and Liechtenstein) if there is a Brexit deal.

 Deal reached also with Norway, Iceland and Liechtenstein

 In December, the UK also reached an agreement with Norway, Iceland and Liechtenstein.
 These countries are not in the EU but participate in the single market (the European Economic Area), so they apply EU rules on free movement of people.
 Together with Switzerland, they form the European Free Trade Association (EFTA).

 The deal with these states mirrors the UK’s withdrawal agreement from the EU.
 It covers citizens’ rights and other separation issues.
 Like EU nationals, citizens from Norway, Iceland and Liechtenstein will have to apply for settled status in the UK.